bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

    #br-eth1 is used for VM configuration.
    ovs-vsctl add-br br-eth1
-   ovs-vsctl add-port br-eth1 eth0
+   ovs-vsctl add-port br-eth1 eth1

    #br-ex is used for accessing internet.
    ovs-vsctl add-br br-ex
-   ovs-vsctl add-port br-ex eth1
+   ovs-vsctl add-port br-ex eth0

 * **Reboot** and then re-establish your routing table::

-   route add default gw 192.168.100.1 br-eth1
+   route add default gw 192.168.100.1 br-ex

    #If there are other gateways, you must delete them using
    #route del default gw %gateway_address dev <interface>